EMattfolk/ba-rs/README.md

 the desired changes.

 If you want to change the background, fonts or the text color.
-It is necessary to edit the start script as well.
+It is necessary to edit the `togglebar` script as well.

 When you are done, go ahead and install.